spoonapps/docs/reference/command_line/config.md

 The remote registry that Spoon will connect to, and thus push to and pull from, can be configured with the `--hub` flag.

 By default, Spoon is configured to connect to **https://spoon.net/hub**.
+Configuration can be reset to default with `--reset` flag.